lkepitter/escape-game/README.md

-# escape-game
+# Escape!

-School of Code Christmas project
+This simple game was created in a few days for the School of Code Christmas project.
+I set myself the task of trying to create a simple game in pure Javascript.